shyhihihi/MERCI/README.md

 Precision=TP/(TP+FP)=226/(226+41)=84.6%
 Specificity=TN/(TN+FP)=459/(459+41)=91.8%
 Sensitivity=TP/(TP+FN)=226/(226+74)=75.3%
 The precision (also called positive predictive value) reached > 84%.
-Specificity and sensitivity are 92% and 75%.
+And the specificity and  the sensitivity are 92% and 75%, respectively.
 If we selected a more rigorous cutoff (e.g. top 40% or higher), the precision and specificity will increase at the cost of reduced sensitivity.

 ### MERCI regular
 **If there is reference data provided, we recommond to use regular MERCI pipeline as isllustrated below:**